msdavid/fiji/docs/sprints-plan.md

 ## Sprint 0: Project Setup & Core Backend Foundations (Completed)

 *   **Goal:** Establish the monorepo project structure, basic FastAPI application in the `backend` directory, Dockerization, initial CI/CD setup for the backend, and core data models for users and roles.
 Implement Firebase Authentication setup and initial user invitation/creation logic.
+Establish a testing framework for the backend.
 *   **Key Deliverables:**
     *   Functional `fiji` monorepo with a `backend` directory containing a basic FastAPI application.
     *   Dockerfile for the backend (`backend/Dockerfile`).